How to sleep during a heatwave, according to experts

 Stop suffering during hot summer nights

-The Met Office said people in some areas will bask in sweltering heat and sunshine from Monday to Wednesday, with with temperatures hitting almost 30C.
-The mercury is expected to exceed the average for September, which is 18C in the UK.
+The Met Office said people in some areas will bask in sweltering heat and sunshine this weekend, with with temperatures hitting almost 34C.

 A location meets the UK heatwave threshold when it records a period of at least three consecutive days with daily maximum temperature levels which vary across the country.